By Daniel Inman

 Southeast Asian markets notched up healthy returns for a week that was dominated by developments suggesting that U.S. monetary policy could remain easier than previously expected.

-On Monday, stocks moved higher on news that Lawrence Summers had withdrawn from the race to become the next chairman of the Federal Reserve -- a candidate expected to roll back the central bank's stimulus soon after taking the post.
+On Monday, stocks rose on news that Lawrence Summers withdrew from the race to become the next chairman of the Federal Reserve -- a candidate expected to roll back the central bank's stimulus soon after taking the post.

-Then on Thursday, markets received another boost from the Fed's surprise decision to keep its monetary policy steady, going against widespread expectations for the bank to start reducing its bond-buying program.
+Markets on Thursday received another boost from the Fed's surprise decision to keep its monetary policy steady, going against widespread expectations for the bank to start reducing its bond-buying program.

-The end result was substantial gains for Southeast Asian markets that had been beaten down over the summer.
+As a result, Southeast Asian markets that had been beaten down over the summer made substantial gains.
 The fear of a removal of U.S. stimulus efforts, which had supported these small markets in recent years, prompted investors to pull their money out of countries like Indonesia and the Philippines.

-The gains this week helped the recovery of these markets: Indonesia's JSX is 6.4% higher since last Friday and Thailand's SET jumped 6.3% over the same period.
+The gains this week helped the recovery of these markets: Indonesia's JSX was 6.5% higher since last Friday and Thailand's SET jumped 5.7% over the same period.

-On Friday, Asian stocks took a pause after their strong gains in the previous session: Australia's S&P/ASX 200 fell 0.4%, Indonesia's JSX fell 0.3% and the Philippines PSE Composite dropped 0.2%.
+On Friday, Asian stocks took a pause after the previous session's strong gains: Australia's S&P/ASX 200 fell 0.4%, Indonesia's JSX fell 1% and the Philippines PSE Composite dropped 0.5%.

 "Today looks like being one of those Fridays where markets take stock after a big news week," said Ric Spooner, chief market analyst at CMC Markets.
 "We may see some profit-taking by short term sellers disappointed that yesterday's strong upward momentum was not followed through," Spooner added.

-Japan's Nikkei was flat as the U.S. dollar weakened slightly in Asia after it strengthened against the yen (USDJPY) on Thursday.
-The greenback was at Yen99.30 early Friday, after a 1.6% gain in the previous session.
+Japan's Nikkei fell 0.2% as the U.S. dollar weakened slightly in Asia after it strengthened against the yen (USDJPY) Thursday.
+The greenback was at Yen99.25 Friday, after a 1.6% gain in the previous session.

-Much of North Asia was closed for public holidays on Friday, with Mainland China, Hong Kong and South Korea all closed for a public holiday.
-Markets in Shanghai and Seoul were closed on Thursday as well, which means that they have not yet had a chance to react to the Fed's latest policy decision.
+Much of North Asia was closed for public holidays Friday, with mainland China, Hong Kong and South Korea shut.
+Markets in Shanghai and Seoul were closed on Thursday as well, which means that they haven't had a chance to react to the Fed's latest policy decision.

-When these markets come online on Monday, there will also be an installment on the Chinese economy in the form of preliminary manufacturing data for September -- a number that has impacted markets in recent months.
+When these markets reopen Monday, there will also be a data point on the Chinese economy in the form of preliminary manufacturing data for September -- a number that has impacted markets in recent months.

 -Daniel Inman; 415-439-6400; AskNewswires@dowjones.com